Rouche/vue-auto-tmpl-loader/README.md

 ## Concept

-Lets say you want to separate the concern in a .vue template, you always have to put tags in .vue.
+Lets say you want to separate the concern for a .vue template, you have to repeat those lines.
 ```
 <script lang="ts" src="./mycomponent.ts">
 </script>